mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## How do you configure a DataSource in Spring?
 Which bean is very useful for development/test databases?

+You can use Spring to manage the database connection for you by providing a bean that implements `javax. sql.DataSource`.
+The difference between a **DataSource** and a **Connection** is that a **DataSource** provides and manages Connections.

+`DriverManagerDataSource` is the simplest implementation of a DataSource, it **doesn’t support database connection pooling** makes this class unsuitable for anything other than testing.

-Spring offers several options for configuring data-source beans in your Spring application, including these:
+Spring offers several options for configuring data-source beans in your Spring application, including:
 1. Data sources that are defined by a **JDBC driver**
 2. Data sources that are looked up by **JNDI**
 3. Data sources that pool connections